Hysterosonography or a sonohysterogram is used for further evaluation of the uterus and the uterine lining (endometrium).

 How is the test performed?

 The test is similar to a pelvic exam and is performed by a radiologist and a sonographer.
 A speculum is used to localize and clean the cervix.
-Then, the sonographer uses the sonographer small tools to take images of the uterus and uterine lining.
+Then, the sonographer uses a transducer, a device that sends sound waves into the body, to take images of the uterus and uterine lining.

 How should I prepare?